 At Gumley every girl is unique.

+The pupil premium is money given to schools to improve the education of children who are economically disadvantaged or children who have been in care or adopted from care.
+This extra funding is used to enable schools to support learning and development and improve educational outcomes.
 We value each and every member and believe no one should be excluded from participating in school - neither academic nor extracurricular activities - because of financial constraints.

 What is Pupil Premium?